ramdhany/realtimeproto/README.md

 To change the port number, see the `main()` method in `NumSequenceServer.java`.

 #### b.
-OR Build using docker
+OR Build and run using docker

+Note: the docker container crashes on start due to a JRE crash issue.
+This requires fixing.

+    # build docker image
+    $ docker build -t numsequenceservice:latest .
+    # run container
+    $ docker run -p 5000:5000 numsequenceservice:latest

 ## TODO
 1. Fix number overflow issue in stateless server.
   a.
 When a long sequence of numbers is requested from stateless server, an integer flow happens.
 To check if overflow is due to number type used in server or in protocol buffer message.
 2. Fix stateful server error: when server thread blocks, client retries.
-This causes an new (an empty) ClientState object to be created at the server (stateful impl.)
+This causes a new (an empty) ClientState object to be created at the server (stateful impl.)
+3. Fix docker container crash on start issue